ph4r05/javacard-gradle-template/README.md

 Gradle project contains 2 modules:

-- applet: contains the javacard applet.
+- `applet`: contains the javacard applet.
 This one is buildable to CAP file.
-- tester: contains helper classes and main Test class which uses the main applet file.
+- `tester`: contains helper classes and main Test class which uses the main applet file.

+Features:
+ - Gradle build (CLI / IntelliJ Idea)
+ - Build CAP for applets
+ - Test applet code in [JCardSim] / physical cards
+ - IntelliJ Idea: Coverage
+ - Travis support

+### Template

 The template contains simple Hello World applet generating random bytes on any APDU message received.
 There is also implemented very simple test that sends static APDU command to this applet - in JCardSim.